What 1940s outfit could be complete without the perfect pair of shoes? In the 1940s, shoes were, like everything else, very practical.

 Today’s wedge espadrilles tend to be styled on later decades, with thick laces wrapped up the leg and tied in a big bow.
 The 1940s versions had thinner laces and tied lower on the foot.
 Even so, many pin up styles embrace the modern espadrille and make it look very vintage!

 Last but not least is the vintage 1940s sandal.
 It is different from the pump and strap shoes only in that it was designed for warmer summer use.
-Sandals featured the least amount of material yet, true to the ’40s, still had a chunky appearance with a thick sole, large decoration on the vamp and wide Mary Jane, X- or T-straps.
-Sandals were often peep toe but could also feature large cutouts on the vamp, allowing for air to circulate in.
+Sandals featured the least amount of material, yet true to the ’40s, they still had a chunky appearance with a thick sole, large decoration on the vamp and wide Mary Jane, X- or T-straps.
+Sandals were often peep toe but could also feature large cutouts on the vamp, allowing for air to circulate.

 Straw or woven fabric, called the California construction method, was used to make sandals in bright colors: red, blue, yellow, green.
 They almost always had a thick platform sole.
 The idea was that the platform would sink into the sand but keep the foot dry.

 Classic retro sandals are coming back in fashion.
 I recently found two ’40s style sandals on a shopping trip to my local shoe store.
 Keep an eye out for wedge sandals and espadrilles this summer.